earth

 Management System and Goal

-EVA Air has established the “Occupational Safety & Health Committee”, which is responsible for reviewing and coordinating for health and safety.
+EVA Air has established the Occupational Safety & Health Committee, which is responsible for reviewing and coordinating for health and safety.
 The committee members include 1 chairperson, 1 executive secretary, 1 occupational safety and health management staff members, 1 supervisory staff member related to occupational safety and health operations, 1 medical staff members, 11 departmental supervisors and 8 union representatives.
-The Committee convenes a meeting every 3 months, in which occupational safety and health policies and related recommendations are discussed and then submitted to EVA Air’s relevant departments for review and implementation.
+The Committee convenes a meeting every 3 months, in which occupational safety and health policies, training programs, employee health management, occupational accident analysis, health and safety management performance and related recommendations are discussed and then submitted to EVA Air’s relevant departments for review and implementation.
 The Occupational Safety & Health Division will supervise and track the implementation progress and report the results to the Committee regularly.

-EVA Air's occupational safety and health policy has been approved by the Board of Directors, setting Zero Violation, Zero Occurrence, and Zero Hazard as the targets for EVA Air's occupational health and safety goal.
+EVA Air's occupational safety and health policy has been approved by the Board of Directors, setting Zero Violation, Zero Occurrence, and Every Employee Healthy as the targets for EVA Air's occupational health and safety goal.
 The hazards and risks of the work environment are reduced through the establishment of the Taiwan Occupational Safety and Health Management System (TOSHMS) and ISO 45001 Occupational Health and Safety Management System.
 Moreover, by strengthening staff involvement, occupational accident prevention, change management, procurement management (Note), contractor management, and emergency response management, we are able to boost our performance of occupational health and safety management, thereby ensuring that all workers (including employees, contractors, and other external stakeholders) have a safe, healthy place to work.
 All workplaces of EVA Air in Taiwan have passed the TOSHMS and the ISO 45001 Occupational Health and Safety Management System certification.

 Major Measures of Occupational Safety and Health